tonyzhao-jt/LLM-PQ/README.md

 - For cost model, you need to profile `gtruth` for prediction error est.

 ## TODOs if 🌟
 1. Faster Loading:
 We are going to add scripts to distributed runtime and quantization part to make it can be fast deployed in runtime.
-Stay-tuned.
 2. Better Pipeline:
-Replace PipeEdge's
+Replace PipeEdge's piepline with sth better.
-3. Simplify model structure:
+3. More efficient model structure:
 The existing model structure is directly adopted from old transformer lib, introducing many unnecessary ops which could be reduced.
+But also, we only provides BLOOM / OPT for the moment, which could be also improved.
+4. Deployment:
-4. Deploy: Wrap it as a chatbot.
+Wrap it with a chatbot.

 ## Citation
 If you use LLM-PQ for your research, please cite our [paper](https://dl.acm.org/doi/10.1145/3627535.3638480):